MrBunn448/fullstack-login-app/README.md

 export default app;
 ```

-**Step 6.2: Configure package.json for running the server**
+**Step 6.2: Configure package.json for Running the Server**
-1. Open the `package.json` file in your backend directory
+1. Open the `package.json` file in your backend directory.
 2. Add the following scripts:
    ```json
    "scripts": {